brown-band/website/pages/scripts/1996-1997/spring/dartmouth.md

 Please watch now as the Brown Ice Troupe performs an interpretive dance.

-:sd[Band does just that while playing "Johnny’s Mambo"]
+:sd[Band does just that while playing “Johnny’s Mambo”]

 Behold as it behooves the band to become bristly like great Gregorian’s goatee.
 And while we’re on the matter of woolly matter (a weighty matter indeed), we thought it ought to be enlightening for some of the Dartmouth fans in the audience to point out that Scottish scientists recently succeeded in cloning--